 There’s a daily flight from and to Cebu!
 El Nido-Cebu takes off daily at 12:55.
 The plane leaves En Nido for Cebu at 15.15

 Air Swift is the charter company for El Nido Resorts.
-They offer great service with a nice buffet in each terminal and singers will welcome you in the El Nido Terminal 🙂
+They offer great service and singers will welcome you in the El Nido Terminal 🙂

 Land travel from Puerto Princesa to El Nido is the second way to reach El Nido and the most popular.
 First, you have fly to Puerto Princesa Airport in Central Palawan.
 Its airport receives regular flights from Manila and Cebu via Cebu Pacific , Palexpress or AirAsia and other local carriers.
 Overnight in Puerto : If you want to stay overnight in Puerto Princesa, we advise the Hibiscus Garden Inn.
 Not far from the airport, the hotel is surrounded by a beautiful tropical garden.